AwsGeek/lightsail-containers-nginx/README.md

    }

    ```
    The containers.json file describes the settings of the containers that will be launched on the container service.
 In this instance, the containers.json file describes the nginx and flask containers, the images they will use and the ports they will expose.
+In addition, environmental variables that specify the Flask host and port are provided.
+At runtime, Nginx will replace the placeholders in the nginx.conf file with those provided here.

 2. Create a new file, public-endpoint.json.
 Edit the file and add the following.
 Save the file.
    ```
    {
-       "containerName": "nginx",
+       "containerName": "sample-nginx",
        "containerPort": 80
    }
    ```
    The public-endpoint.json file describes the settings of the public endpoint for the container service.
-In this instance, the public-endpoint.json file indicates the nginx container will expose port 80.
+In this instance, the public-endpoint.json file indicates the Nginx container will expose port 80.
 Public endpoint settings are only required for services that require public access.

 3. Deploy the containers to the container service with the AWS CLI using the [create-container-service-deployment](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/lightsail/create-container-service-deployment.html) command.

    ```
-   $ aws lightsail create-container-service-deployment --service-name sample-service \
+   aws lightsail create-container-service-deployment --service-name sample-service \
    --containers file://containers.json \
    --public-endpoint file://public-endpoint.json
    ```